 Charita Johnson is Program Manager for the CUNY Urban Food Policy Institute’s Youth Food Educators (YOFE), which prepares young people in Upper Manhattan to develop and launch countermarketing campaigns against the promoters of unhealthy food.
 She has a deep interest in community nutrition, nutrition education, food security, and improving access to healthy and affordable foods in low-income neighborhoods- passions she developed while interning at the Harlem Neighborhood Health Action Center (formerly the Harlem District Public Health Office), where she observed firsthand the health disparities that burden underserved communities.
-In addition to her public health work, she is also the Director and founder of a youth mentoring program, My Sista’s Keeper.
-She holds a Masters degree in Nutritional Sciences from Rutgers University.
+In addition to her public health work, she is also the founder and director of a youth mentoring program, My Sista’s Keeper.
+She holds an MS in Nutritional Sciences from Rutgers University.

 Diana Johnson is Community Associate at the CUNY Urban Food Policy Institute.
 She has experience developing, implementing and evaluating health promotion programs in the community.
 She has worked extensively in schools to promote evidence-based nutrition education in elementary schools particularly in the South Bronx.
 She holds a Masters of Arts in Health Education and is a Certified Health Education Specialist.